IvanKarpov-1/dotfiles/INSTALL.md

 ```

-## Create and Mount btrfs Subvolumes
+## Create and Mount Btrfs Subvolumes

 > [!IMPORTANT]
 > If you encrypted your filesystem, replace all occurrences of `/dev/nvme0n1pN` with `/dev/mapper/luks`.